January May September

 IELTS Overall 5.5 with no band lower than 5.0

-To be eligible to progress to the second year in University of Manitoba's Asper School of Business, you must complete 24 credit hours, including all required courses (with a minimum C in each) by the end of April, of the year that they are applying to the Asper School of Business to be eligible for admissions under Track 1.
+To be eligible to progress to the second year in the Faculty of Engineering at the University of Manitoba, you must complete a minimum of 10 courses in the first year program (30 credit hours).
 Click on the link below to find out the names of courses that you can take at UTP-II:-

 You can also find detailed course description on this link: